OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 ```
 You can use whatever name you find memorable in place of `ori-west` above.

-You'll end up in a standard login shell.
+You'll end up in a standard login shell (bash by default).
 What to do next is mostly beyond the scope of this document.
 As a simple _"hello, world"_ demo, try typing
 ```
 nc eez-bb3.sandiego.openresearch.institute 5025
 ```